lab11/gateway/software/packages/coap-gateway/README.md

 This is designed to be a modular gateway for devices using COAP.
 Its core principle is allowing devices to specify how to parse the data they provide and what to do with that data.
-It does this by allowing devices to specify their own JavaScript functions that now how to take the data encoded in their packets and format it into a JavaScript object.
-The gateway further allows devices to provide JavaScript functions that know what to do with the parsed data.
+It does this by allowing devices to specify their own protobuf specification that defines how to decode the data in their packets and format it into a JavaScript object.

 Quick Overview
 --------------